gilben1/shTab/README.md

     The file gets generated in the `web-ext-artifacts` directory.

 ## Installing from Release

+These instructions only apply to versions prior to 0.6.4a.
+0.6.4a is the first version released on the [Mozilla Addons Store](https://addons.mozilla.org/en-US/firefox/addon/shtab/)

 1. Download the install file
     The install files are located with their associated release tag, found in the [Tags](https://gitlab.com/gilben/shTab/tags) section.
 There you will find the `.xpi` install files.
 Download the `.xpi` to your machine.